OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 ## 2.5 - program

-the set of policies, processes and personnel that comprise an organization's open source license compliance activities in relation to the Program Scope (3.1.4).
+the set of policies, processes and personnel that comprise an organization's open source license compliance activities

 ## 2.6 - program participants